tracylv/slideshow/README.md

 	</ul>
 </div>
 ```
-3. you can add more or reduce the slide item through below code.
+3.you can add more or reduce the slide item through below code.
 ```
 <li>
 	<input type="hidden" class="img-src" img-src="imgs/slide5.jpg" />
 </li>
 ```
-4. bind the behavior of the slideshow
+4.bind the behavior of the slideshow
 ```
 <script type="text/javascript">
     $(function(){